chrab/prodimo-vscode/README.md

     --- Another block of parameters ---
     .false.    ! some Parameter

-    --- This will not appear in the outline, is is just an ordinary comment
+    --- This will not appear in the outline, it is just an ordinary comment

     ```